dong-qian/cookie-bus/README.md

 ## About The Project

-**💻 Cookie Bus is an extremely simple `One Click 👍` chrome extension to help developer imports cookies from one tab to another.
-It is not a cookie manipulate tool but a tool to reduce the copy and paste time when dealing with cookies in different enviorment**
+**💻 Cookie Bus is an extremely simple One-Click 👍 chrome extension to help developer imports cookies from specific domain to the current tab.
+It is not a cookie manipulate tool but a tool to reduce the time when dealing with cookies in a different environment.**

 ## Features